cfpb/design-system/docs/special-pages/home.md

   Learn how to integrate our design system into your project, contribute to the code base, and update the documentation.
 [Get started](https://github.com/cfpb/design-system/blob/master/CONTRIBUTING.md).

-  The Design System also includes [the source code for the common components](https://github.com/cfpb/design-system) that power the design of [consumerfinance.gov.](https://www.consumerfinance.gov)
+  The Design System also includes [the source code for the common components](https://github.com/cfpb/design-system) that power the design of [consumerfinance.gov](https://www.consumerfinance.gov).

+  ontributing to the Design System

+  The Design System is built on a tool called Netlify CMS, which allows for editing of pages in a web browser, without needing to use git or other command-line tools.
+Instructions for contributing are included on the DS website and all are encouraged to participate in its growth and maintenance.

   ### About the CFPB Design System